| CHAPTER D20 FAITH, WORKS, AND SALVATION |

 that Part B requires works, not works

-Part A (when we accept that something we can’t see or feel did happen), it
+A (when we accept that something we can’t see or feel did happen), it becomes

-which is used in the rest of the chapter, means.
-Its meaning cannot be “faith
+used in the rest of the chapter, means.
+Its meaning cannot be “faith alone”

-alone” because that would contradict two things we’ve already learned: a) Part
+because that would contradict two things we’ve already learned: a) Part B

 choice is that the word faith used in

-wanted the law!
 He only invented it because of sin.
-Because this revelation
+Because this revelation is rejected by

-is rejected by those who think we should be keepers of the law (because they
+those who think we should be keepers of the law (because they think that would

-think that would mean the law was bad), the next few verses show the Old
+mean the law was bad), the next few verses show the Old Testament’s real value

 God was so upset with the false gospel of works of the law being spread by people

-continues in chapters 4 and 5 to stress works of faith, and to show how
+He continues in chapters 4 and 5 to stress works of faith, and to show

-protest, isn’t that exactly what I’m doing by thinking Part B justification is
+that exactly what I’m doing by thinking Part B justification is of works?

-of works?
-No. And that question makes me wonder if you’ve yet realized
+No. And that question makes me wonder if you’ve yet realized what the Biblical

-what the Biblical distinction is between works and works of the
+distinction is between works and works of the law.
+Works,

-law.
-Works, works of faith, and good works are all the same and are
+works of faith, and good works are all the same and are anything and everything

 Works of the law on the other hand, are